HummingbirdTechGroup/Mask_RCNN/README.md

 image_height: int
 dataset_split: str
 ```

-## Current best model (18/03/2019)
+## Models trained
+### Transfer learning from coco weights to POTATO_V1 dataset  (18/03/2019)

+`POTATO_V1` is a dataset with instance segmented images of potatoes from UK fields but coarsely labeled.
+It can be found on `hb-mayfair` in`data/hb-datasets`.
+It has 280 images in the training set and 70 images in the validation set.

-The model which has been trained with the most optimal configuration can be found on the `hb-mayfair` in the shared folder `data/Mask-R-CNN-models/`.
+The model which has been trained with the most optimal configuration can be found on the `hb-mayfair` in the shared folder `data/Mask-R-CNN-models/TL_COCO_POTATO_V1_v18032019`.

-The model is `current_best_model_18_03_2019.h5` and   `current_best_model_config_18_03_2019.txt` contains the best model parameters.
+The model is `model.h5` and   `config.py` contains the best model parameters.

 This model has been re-trained from the coco weights.

-The model has been trained and gave Mean AP the test set of 70 images: 0.3435.
+The model has been trained and gave Mean AP the validation set of 70 images of `POTATO_V1`: 0.3435.

 *Training Loss*
 ![First_training_train_loss_18032019](assets/training_loss.png)